johnnyy5929/sep11-freedom-project/tool/learning-log.md

 </script>
 `````
-This is one way of insteading, if you instead this way there will be text and you can change teh sides of the background.
+This is one way of insteading, if you instead this way there will be text and you can change the sides of the background.
 ![hi](Screenshot_6-10-2024_15712_jsbin.com.jpeg)

-The other way of insteading it is the same but there isn't any words.
+The other way of insteading it is the same but there aren't any words.
 ````js
 <script src="https://unpkg.com/kaboom@3000.0.1/dist/kaboom.js"></script>